 This is where task batching comes in.
-By separating the work into meaningful chunks and dedicating blocks of time to each, I keep myself moving and on top of all these different streams of work at once.
-Without falling behind.
+By separating my work into meaningful areas and dedicating time to each group of tasks, I keep myself moving and on top of all these different work streams simultaneously.

 What is Task Batching?

 We all have days like this at least once in a while, if not regularly.
-They’re usually stressful and exhausting.
+Unfortunately, they’re usually stressful and exhausting.
 And the list of things on your plate can feel never-ending.

 Task batching is a technique for managing busy, jam-packed days like these.
 The basic strategy looks something like this:

 - List out the tasks you need to (or might like to) tackle.

 - Look for patterns and sort the tasks into categories (e.g., these all involve phone calls/emails, or these are all creative).

 - Organize your day by taking on these tasks one “batch” at a time, ideally from most important/urgent to least.